Len Yaeger

 Len and friends emote on "What a Wonderful World."
 Len sang tenor in the vocal quartet on the August 1 and 8, 2006, concerts.
 From left to right: Glen Newton, bass; Len; Dani Maresh, soprano; Karen Dunn, alto.

 His first big band composition, "Reverie for Ruben," received its premiere performance March 19, 2006, when the Roseville Big Band included it on a concert at Sholom Home East in St. Paul.
 Len dedicated it to Ruben Haugen, whose teaching and performing has inspired countless musicians of all levels.
-Len's compositions, "Slow Dance for Lynn" and "Augie's Turn" are also part of the band's repertoire.
+Len's compositions, "Slow Dance for Lynn" and "Augie's Turn" have also joined the band's repertoire.

 This page was last updated